tcort/tcutils/README.md

 SPDX: `GPL-3.0-or-later`

 See the file `COPYING` for the full license.
+Each file in the repository should include its own license information.

 <!--
   README.md